So, your website's been built. What next? You need to think about your website content.

 - Having obvious 'sharing' buttons on your website will help get your content shared

-Some tips for writing good blogs:
+Some tips for writing engaging blogs:

 - Identify and understand your target audience